Yassir0123/alx_graduation_project/README.md

+# ALX Graduation Project - Warehouse Management Mobile Application
-- This project was created as an ALX graduation project,It's a warehouse management mobile application which aims to handle the different tasks the personels within a warehouse would have to handle.
+This project is a mobile application developed as an ALX graduation project.
+It focuses on warehouse management, aiming to streamline various tasks required by warehouse personnel.
+The app is organized by roles, with each role-specific screen tailored to address particular operational needs.

-- Here's the screens presented :
-- Commercial screen :
+Screens Overview
+The application features screens organized for different warehouse roles, each designed to handle specific tasks and responsibilities.

+**Commercial Screen**
+Tasked with managing commercial aspects within the warehouse.
+Provides key functionalities for sales, client management, and order tracking.

 ![image](https://github.com/user-attachments/assets/4343c398-254d-40f1-a7c9-37f3d9d0b9c5)
 ![image](https://github.com/user-attachments/assets/17521b44-150f-4a05-aed8-81328975d2b4)
 ![image](https://github.com/user-attachments/assets/9a74dc8d-ddc2-41ef-804e-8208a3c29205)